chrisnguyen928/chrisnguyen928/README.md

 <h1>Hi, I'm Chris </h1>
-<h2>Self-Taught Software Developer </h2>
+<h2>Aspiring Software Developer </h2>
-<p>I am a self taught developer mainly learning Django, React, HTML, and CSS.
+<p>I am currently self teaching myself React, JavaScript, HTML, and CSS.
 My main goal is to be a full-stack developer.</p>

 <!---
 chrisnguyen928/chrisnguyen928 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.